-B2B suppliers typically only offer payment terms to their largest customers.
+One of the biggest challenges faced by merchants is that they typically only offer payment terms to the largest customers.
 Satisfaction levels tend to be highest among these customers, which is reflected in more repeat orders and a higher average order volume and value.
-However, there is a long tail of customers (and prospects) who are unable to access credit and therefore not fulfilling their potential.
+Meanwhile there is a long tail of customers (and prospects) who are denied access to payment terms and are not fulfilling their potential.

-Digital Trade Credit empowers suppliers to offer instant credit decisions to a much larger pool of customers.
-This helps suppliers to win high potential client relationships and apply caution on high risk clients.
-Generally, it is possible to offer trade credit in 80% of cases with Digital Trade Credit, whereas with traditional approaches this is only the case for 10-20% of new customers.
+Digital Trade Credit enables merchants to offer instant decisions on payment terms to a larger pool of customers - even on a first purchase.
+Implementing the truly risk-based approach detailed earlier helps merchants target and win high potential client relationships and apply caution on high risk clients.
+Generally, it is possible to offer payment terms in 80% of cases with Digital Trade Credit, whereas with traditional approaches this is only the case for 10-20% of new customers.

 A more streamlined sales process

 Accelerating the sales cycle also provides a number of efficiencies.
-Simply put, coming back to clients faster helps to win deals.
-Digital Trade Credit shortens or removes discussions between sales and finance teams which can sometimes take weeks.
-It provides instant decisioning and enables customers to transact from day one.
+Time kills deals and, simply put, coming back to clients more quickly helps to win deals and improve the win rate.
+As explored in the previous chapter, Digital Trade Credit shortens or even removes the discussions between sales and finance teams to agree terms, discussions that can sometimes take weeks when the liquidity position of the company does not allow for extended terms.
+Digital Trade Credit provides instant decisioning and enables customers to transact from day one of the relationship.

-Suppliers are also able to conduct more effective targeting of prospects with Digital Trade Credit.
-Rather than take a blanket approach to all given buyers in a target segment, suppliers can automate pre-checks of prospects, so that only those in good financial health are developed.
-This saves the time of targeting weak prospects, who may not still be in business in another year!
-The pre-checked prospects that meet the merchant’s criteria are much more likely to become customers because of the availability of trade credit.
+Merchants are also able to conduct more effective targeting of prospects (whether inbound or outbound) with Digital Trade Credit.
+Rather than take a blanket approach to all given buyers in a target segment, Digital Trade Credit solutions enable merchants to automate pre-checks of prospects, so that only those that are in good financial health are developed.
+This saves merchants considerable commercial time in targeting weak prospects, who may not still be in business in another year’s time!
+As for those pre-checked prospects that meet the merchant’s criteria – they are much more likely to become customers because of the availability of payment terms.